ghimiresunil/Graduate-Teaching-Assistant-AI-and-ML/README.md

 I am going to discuss Performance Metrics, and this time it will be Regression model metrics.
 As in my previous artcle, I have discussed Classification Metrics, this time its Regression.
 I am going to talk about the 5 most widely used Regression metrics:

 Similarly, I am going to cover concrete definition of Linear Regression and Logistics Regression.

+### Week 04

+If you are building your own neural network, you will definitely need to understand how to train it.
+So, I have added step by step guide to understand how Back Propagation used in ANN model.

+Backpropagation is a commonly used technique for training neural network.
+There are many resources explaining the technique, but this article will explain backpropagation with concrete example in a very detailed colorful steps.